 Our step-by-step guide to taking the ferry to Pulau Ubin, plus all the fun things to do with the family on this rustic island.

 If there’s one thing to put on your Singapore bucket list, it’s a day trip to Pulau Ubin, aka ‘Granite Island’.
 Located just off the upper east coast, we reckon it’s one of Singapore’s best island locations.
 Why?
 It’s a great place to escape the metropolis bustle of the Lion City, take in a good dose of nature and enjoy lots of awesome cycling.
 Not only that, it involves a cheap and cheerful boat ride to get there, so you can get those all-important holiday vibes.
 Especially great right now, seeing as how our international plans have ground to a halt thanks to the pandemic!
-So how to get to there and what to do?
+So how to get there and what to do?
 Read on for our complete guide to Pulau Ubin with kids.

 Pulau Ubin with kids: the complete guide